Saphareas/Better-9gag/README.md

 ## Disclaimer

-Me, the other other authors and this project are not in any way associated with 9gag.com and/or it's creators.
+Me, the other authors and this project are not in any way associated with 9gag.com and/or it's creators.